 Her voice is a whimper.
 “All of you.”

-***

 The door bursts open and Bucky runs in.
-He points at me and screams, “OH MY GOD YOU SHOULD SEE YOUR FACE!”
+He points at me.
+“OH MY GOD YOU SHOULD SEE YOUR FACE.”

 Laura convulses and hisses a long string of giggles.
 The white walls vanish into clear glass and I see every member of the Blood Suns watching and laughing and high-fiving each other.
 I’m in one of the VR training rooms on the Hercules.
 I can hear the muffled roar of their glee even through walls that are supposedly soundproof.